shaunabanana/snowball/README.md

 ## How to use

 1. Start with a collection of papers.
 You can use a search engine like Web of Science or a reference manager like Zotero.
-2. Export your "core" collection into a BibTeX file.
+2. Export your "core" collection into a BibTeX/RIS/... file.
 Import it into Snowball.
 3. Review the papers according to you inclusion criteria.
 Assign tags and write notes as necessary.
 4. Once you've decided on a paper, tick/untick the switch for inclusion/exclusion.
 5. After going through the list, click "Snowball from included papers" to find all citations and references of the included papers.